ElisaCastelli/HarmonicTensionVisualizer/README.md

 ![alt text](./img/01.png)

 Due to the fact that we need a synthetizer able to play multiple notes at the same time instant (simultaneously), we cannot use any monophonic synthetizer available in Tone.Js and implement only a possible polyphonic synthetizer (or a combination of multiple of more of them).
 A better solution that allows us to personalize the sound produced when every single note has been played, is represented by Tone.Sampler.
-In order to implement it, it is necessary not only to declaire a "Sampler object" but also to create an association (called binding) between every note available and the sound that the Sampler object has to play.
-The following piece of code shows exactly how to create a piano Sampler object:
+In order to implement it, it is necessary not only to declaire a "Sampler object" but also to create an association (called binding) between every note available( that can be played in the web audio page) and the sound that the Sampler object has to play.
+The following piece of code shows exactly how to create a piano Sampler object and how to realize the binding between samples and notes:

 ![alt text](./img/02.png)

 Tone.js allows us to set and personalize further the sound of the Sampler object by using the set parameter: inside it you can specify options and values to be set such as Volume, Attack, Sustain, Release, detune, and other musical options that can be applied to the instrument.

+Once the all the previous phases has been setted up, it is necessary, as for all the web-audio frameworks, to connect the Sampler object to the output channel: this operation can be done by the command toMaster();.
+It is important to remark that this command must be placed only after the other parameters and settings have been created, as a conclusion of all the processes of the audio object.

+Until now, the object has been created, initialized and personalized by modifiying some attributes.
+Finally it is also important to play notes and reproduce some sounds when necessary.
+This

 ## Tension graphic representation (canvas e specchietti con degree e pattern)